-Having your injury classified as serious matters greatly in how much compensation you are allowed to cover your medical bills, lost wages, and pain and suffering, which is why you should contact a car accident lawyer in New York to review your case.
+Having your injury classified as serious matters greatly in how much compensation you are allowed to cover your medical bills, lost wages, and pain and suffering, which is why you should contact one of our New York City car accident lawyers to review your case.

 Why Does It Matter If My Car Accident Injuries Are Considered Serious?

 In no-fault auto insurance states like New York, an injured person must meet the “serious injury” threshold to overcome insurance policy limitations.
 The maximum amount of money you can recover from your insurance policy is $50,000 (unless you purchased additional coverage).

 New York’s no-fault system allows the recovery of medical bills (including physical therapy and psychiatric counseling) up to policy limits, lost earnings of up to $2,000 per month for up to three years, and up to $25 per day for up to one year on other accident-related expenses (such as child care, laundry service, lawn care/snow removal, maid service, or hot meal delivery if you are too hurt to care for your household).

 For a truly serious injury, this amount of money will be woefully inadequate in covering the cost of ongoing and future medical expenses.
 Meeting the serious injury threshold allows the injured party the right to file a lawsuit against the at-fault parties for damages they would otherwise obtain through their insurance policy.
 The sky is the limit in what you can obtain through litigation with the help of a trained personal injury lawyer.

 What Symptoms Indicate Serious Injury After A Car Accident?